Thermoregulatory instability – Neck pain and inability to maintain consistent body temperature

-For some, it started after cervical fusion surgery.
-For others, it was after a neck injury
+For some thermoregulatory dysfunction started after cervical fusion surgery.
+For others, it was after a neck injury.

 Many people have very successful cervical fusions.
 Some people however may develop complications.
 Some of these complications are challenging and difficult to understand.
-In this article, I hope to help with understanding the possible reason you suffer from inability to maintain consistent body temperature and other conditions.
-These causes can be continued post-surgical craniocervical instability and cervical spine instability.
+In this article, I hope to help with understanding the possible reasons you suffer from inability to maintain consistent body temperature and other conditions.
+These causes can be continued post-surgical craniocervical instability and non-surgical related cervical spine instability.
 For those of you who have not had a neck fusion, I hope to show that cervical neck ligament damage from injury can be a cause.

 It started after a cervical fusion.

 This is the type of story we hear:

 I have had multiple cervical fusions and a cervical disc replacement.
 I am now experiencing a lot of symptoms.
 They come and go and vary in their intensity: Headaches, nausea, extreme fatigue, irregular heartbeat, lightheadedness, hand tremors, trouble swallowing, itchy spots on the left side some, right side mostly, trouble regulating body temperature, cracking in the neck when turning.